paraspell/docs/docs/api/xcmP.md

         currency: {currency spec} //Reffer to currency spec options above
         address: "Address" // Replace "Address" with destination wallet address (In AccountID32 or AccountKey20 Format) or custom Multilocation
         senderAddress: "senderAddress" //Optional but strongly recommended as it is automatically ignored when not needed - Used when origin is AssetHub with feeAsset or when sending to AssetHub to prevent asset traps by auto-swapping to DOT to have DOT ED.
-        //ahAddress: ahAddress //Optional parameter - used when origin is EVM node and XCM goes through AssetHub (Multihop transfer where we are unable to convert Key20 to ID32 address eg. origin: Moonbeam & destination: Ethereum (Multihop goes from Moonbeam > AssetHub > BridgeHub > Ethereum)
+        //ahAddress: ahAddress //Optional parameter - used when origin is EVM chain and XCM goes through AssetHub (Multihop transfer where we are unable to convert Key20 to ID32 address eg. origin: Moonbeam & destination: Ethereum (Multihop goes from Moonbeam > AssetHub > BridgeHub > Ethereum)
     })
 });
 ```